Jerilderie: History

-No other development occurred for some years, but following an application from Mr Powell in 1863 a surveyor was instructed to survey and report on the Jerilderie Village site.
-As a consequence of this report the Village of Jerilderie and suburban boundaries were Gazetted on 14 March 1865.
+No other development occurred for some years but, following an application from Mr Powell in 1863, a surveyor was instructed to survey and report on the Jerilderie Village site.
+As a consequence of this report, the Village of Jerilderie and suburban boundaries were gazetted on 14 March 1865.
 The village contained an area of 195 acre, bounded generally by West, Coonong, East and Jerilderie Streets.

+The railway came to Jerilderie in September 1884 when the New South Wales Government Railways opened a branch line from Narrandera.
+Jerilderie was the terminus of the line until 1896, when the railway was extended south to Berrigan and, ultimately, to Tocumwal.
+The station was closed in February 1987.
+The station complex, including the station building and station master's residence, was added to the New South Wales State Heritage Register on 17 April 2003.

 With the continual growth of the town and the development of the sheep and wool industry over the years, there became the need for control and development of local facilities and services such as roads, bridges, water supply, etc. Hence in 1889 the area was introduced to official Local Government with the proclamation of the Jerilderie Municipal Council.
 The Municipality was originally formed in 1885 from previously formed Progress Association but did not gain official recognition and charter until 1889.

 Whilst the town had its Local Government authority, the landholders outside the Municipality found the need to work for the establishment of a Shire Council, and as a result of this need the Wunnamurra Shire Council was realised in 1906.

 Both the Jerilderie Municipality and the Wunnamurra Shire continued on their works for the following years up to 1918 when the Shire of Jerilderie was formed from the union of the two Councils.
 In 2016, the Jerilderie Shire was dissolved to form part of the new Murrumbidgee Council.

+Climate

+Jerilderie has a cold semi-arid climate (Köppen BSk), characterised by hot summers with pleasant mornings and clear skies, and cool winters with moderate cloud cover.
+Seasonal range is great across the year.

+Temperature data and rainy days are sourced at Urana Post Office, about 50 km to the east, while rainfall data are sourced locally at the Jerilderie Treatment Works.